Krathish-sk/EasyHome/README.md

 # _EasyHomes_

 _A one stop web application for buy / sale / renting your home.
-Browse residential properties with an ease._
+Browse residential properties with an ease.
+Lookup for Residential properties for rent,buy,sell in India Without Brokerage.0% Brokerage,100% Genuine Owners_

 ### _About Application_